Racine man accused of punching RPD officer facing additional charges in battery case

 You have free articles remaining.

-When Gayton's 16-year-old niece tried to help, Gayton reportedly put his hands around her throat and tried to choke her.
-He then allegedly picked up a metal chair, broke the car's back window, smacked one of his niece's face and ran off.
+When Gayton’s 16-year-old niece tried to help, Gayton reportedly put his hands around her throat and tried to choke her.
+He then allegedly picked up a metal chair, broke the car’s back window, smacked one of his nieces in the face and ran off.

 Caught on tape